Stand Out With an Undergraduate Degree From Webster

 Text on screen: Joshua Johnson, Assistant Professor, Webster University

-This past summer I worked on "Hocus Pocus 2."
+Joshua Johnson: I'm still, even though I'm full-time teaching here, I'm still out there working.
+This past summer I worked on “Hocus Pocus 2.”

-So now I'm working on a film which I have 3D actors.
+Juraj Bohus: So now I'm working on a film which I have 3D actors.

-Butler: Joshua Johnson and Juraj Bohus are co-teaching the first class utilizing the virtual cinema system.
-And while most film and video production classes don't rely on a textbook way of teaching, this class is particularly flexible.
+Butler: And while most film and video production classes don't rely on a textbook way of teaching, this class is particularly flexible.

-Text on screen: Vincent Italiano, Student of Film, Television, & Video Production
+Text on screen: Vincent Italiano, Student of Film, Television & Video Production

 Vincent Italiano: It's not like other programs where you have a selected curriculum and there's a bunch of tests you have to take and materials you have to cover.
 This is a process where everybody is learning, including the professors.
 It's completely experimental.

-My goals after I graduate I think are to get with some larger production houses like with LED walls and visual effects and stuff like that.
+Italiano: My goals after I graduate I think are to get with some larger production houses with LED walls and visual effects and stuff like that.

-to actually be there still working in projects.
+Johnson: I think that's really important for students to have a professional, their professor, to actually be there still working in projects.
 Because as you can see, technology changes pretty quickly.

-Juraj Bohus: Things are kind of changing to the point where in the future it'll be very interesting to see like what is what.
+Bohus: Things are kind of changing to the point where in the future it'll be very interesting to see like what is what.
 It's pretty uncanny.

 Butler: For Living St. Louis, I’m Brooke Butler.